dmotz/trystero/README.md

 ```

 The first argument is a configuration object that requires an `appId`.
 This
-should be a completely unique identifier for your app (or in the case of
+should be a completely unique identifier for your app¹.
+The second argument
-Firebase, your `databaseURL`).
-The second argument is the room name.
+is the room ID.

 > Why rooms?
 Browsers can only handle a limited amount of WebRTC connections at
 > a time so it's recommended to design your app such that users are divided into
 > groups (or rooms, or namespaces, or channels... whatever you'd like to call
 > them).

+¹ When using Firebase, `appId` should be your `databaseURL` and when using
+Supabase, it should be your project URL.

 ## Listen for events